Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 **HEAPSZ** is defined.

 **HEAPSZ** variable must be a valid value accepted by ld, such as 0x2000, 2K, 4K, 8192.

+For the default C runtime heap implementations used by Nuclei SDK, such as newlib and libncrt, the actual heap available to dynamic allocation is bounded by ``__heap_start`` and ``__heap_end``.
+In other words, ``__HEAP_SIZE`` is the minimum reserved heap size in linker layout, while the effective runtime heap size depends on the final linker layout, stack placement, and remaining RAM.

+As a result, increasing ``HEAPSZ`` does not directly set the runtime heap size seen by ``malloc``.
+It only raises the minimum reservation that the linker must keep for the heap region.
+If the final layout does not leave additional space between ``__heap_start`` and ``__heap_end``, the effective heap size may stay unchanged even after ``HEAPSZ`` is increased.

+This is especially important for features such as profiling and coverage, which may allocate large runtime buffers and therefore require a more relaxed memory layout.

 .. _develop_buildsystem_var_riscv_arch: